rdkcentral/rdkservices/SystemServices/doc/SystemPlugin.md

 <a name="event.onFirmwarePendingReboot"></a>
 ## *onFirmwarePendingReboot <sup>event</sup>*

-Triggered when the `fireFirmwarePendingReboot` method is invoked.
+(Version 2) Triggered when the `fireFirmwarePendingReboot` method is invoked.

 ### Parameters